 Due to its unique climatic and geological conditions, Australia is known for its distinctive creatures.
 Although kangaroos, spiders and poisonous snakes are common animals that come to mind when thinking about Australian wildlife, there are many other animals that are native to the country.
-Here are 10 other animals that can be found in Australia.
+Here are 16 amazing animals that can be found in Australia.

 The sugar glider is a species of gliding possum that has striking similarities to the flying squirrel, the most prominent being its ability to glide through the air.
 The animal has membranes called "potagiums" which extend from the first toe of its hind limbs to the last toe of its forelimbs.
 The membranes aid the possum in gliding between trees.
 Commonly found in eucalyptus forests in Eastern Australia, the sugar gliders vary in size and belong to a different group of arboreal marsupials.

 Echidnas are egg-laying monotremes that descended from a platypus-like monotreme over 20 million years ago.
 The name “Echidna” is derived from a creature in Greek mythology that was half-snake and half-woman as the animal was perceived to have qualities of both reptiles and mammals.
 Their bodies are covered in coarse hair and spines and are normally brown or black.
 Echidnas have short, strong limbs with claws used for digging.
 They have tiny mouths and mainly feed on termites and ants.
 Echidnas are one of Australia’s most widespread native animals and can live anywhere from deserts to snow-covered mountains.